Jennette Starks-Faulkner (Owner, Head Coach)

 Dr. Bonnie L Hennig-Trestman (Assistant Coach-Foil, Business Manager)

-Bonnie is coached by Jennette Starks-Faulkner and teaches foil.
+Coach Bonnie is coached by Jennette Starks-Faulkner and Darius Wei.
+She teaches foil at a small club in Roanoke, VA.
 She is also the business manager at Connecticut Fencers Club.
+She has relocated to Roanoke, VA but continues to mange the CTF and represent CTF at fencing tournaments.